dvanwesh/weather-app/weather-app-ui/README.md

 - Toggle between units (metrics and Imperial) for temperature, wind speed, and wind gusts.
 - View a ten-day weather forecast.
 - Click on a specific day to see detailed weather information using the WeatherCard component.

+## Caching with `localStorage`

+The Weather App UI uses `localStorage` to cache search parameters, such as city, zipcode, units, and selectedDay.
+This cache allows the app to remember your preferences between sessions.
+Data in `localStorage` remains active indefinitely, but it can be manually cleared by the user.

+## Error Handling

+The application includes error handling for 400 Bad Requests.
+If the backend service responds with a 400 error, the UI will display an error message with details about the issue.
+The error message is styled to stand out and provide a clear indication of what went wrong.

 ## Dependencies